-If you have a SIP service and want to take advantage of Teams’ functionality as well, BCM One can provide you with your required Teams’ licenses and connect your existing SIP Trunks.
+If you have a SIP service and want to take advantage of Teams’ functionality, top providers can provide you with your required Teams licenses, hosted SBC’s, and connect your existing SIP trunks.

 You have Microsoft Teams and no SIP service

-If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with a more modern SIP service.
-BCM One will provide you with SIP Trunks and connect them to your existing Microsoft Teams’ licenses.
+If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with more modern SIP service.
+A true industry leader will provide you with SIP trunks, hosted SBC’s and connect them to your existing Microsoft Teams tenant.

 You don’t have a SIP service or Microsoft Teams

-If you’re looking for a voice solution as well as the Microsoft Teams capabilities, there’s never a better time to build out your network.
-BCM One can provide you with both your Teams’ licenses and your SIP Trunks.
+If you’re looking for a voice solution and the Microsoft Teams capabilities, there’s never a better time to build your network.
+A leading company can provide you with your Teams licenses and SIP trunks.

-If you already have BCM One’s UCaaSone hosted voice solution or a Broadsoft UCaaS hosted voice solution from another provider as well as Microsoft Teams, you can have BCM One connect your UCaaS solution with your existing Teams to create a much more robust communications and collaboration platform.
+Suppose you already have a professional UCaaS hosted voice solution or a Broadsoft UCaaS hosted voice solution from another provider and Microsoft Teams.
+In that case, you can have your provider connect your UCaaS solution with your existing Teams to create a much more robust communications and collaboration platform.

-If you’re using BCM One’s UCaaSone hosted voice solution or a Broadsoft UCaaS hosted voice solution but haven’t leveraged Microsoft Teams yet, BCM One can provide you with the necessary Teams’ licenses and connect the two systems so you can enhance your existing communications and collaboration capabilities.
+If you’re using a top UCaaS hosted voice solution or a Broadsoft UCaaS hosted voice solution but haven’t leveraged Microsoft Teams yet, your chosen partner can provide you with the necessary licenses.
+They can also connect the two systems so you can enhance your existing communications and collaboration capabilities.

-If you are ready to build up your existing phone system to create an enterprise-level platform that can support your organization’s communications and collaboration needs, BCM One can provide you with everything you need for a UCaaS solution and Microsoft Teams licensing and integration.
+Ready to build up your existing phone system to create an enterprise-level platform that can support your organization’s communications and collaboration needs?
+Choose an experienced telecom company that can provide you with everything you need for a UCaaS solution and Microsoft Teams licensing and integration.

 Integrating Microsoft Teams with Voice Capabilities Requires Expertise

-You may not be on the road to having Microsoft Teams replace your phone system, but if you are more interested in enhancing your current voice capabilities to include Teams, you may need to look outside of your own IT team and let them focus on other network priorities.
+You may not be on the road to having Microsoft Teams replace your phone system.
+Still, if you are interested in enhancing your current voice capabilities to include Teams, you may need to look outside your own IT team and let them focus on other network priorities.

-Similarly, if you are upgrading your existing phone system or integrating Microsoft Teams into your phone system, you want to work with a provider that has both Microsoft experience and telecom expertise.
-While enhancing and streamlining your voice network brings significant value-add, you want to make sure it’s done right the first time.
-Any glitch or mistake can result in extended downtime, which can lead to a significant loss of productivity, lost customers, and poor customer service.
+Similarly, suppose you are upgrading your existing phone system or integrating Microsoft Teams into your phone system.
+In that case, you want to work with a provider with both Microsoft experience and telecom expertise.
+While enhancing and streamlining your voice network brings significant value, you need to ensure you do it right the first time.
+Any glitch or mistake can result in extended downtime, leading to a substantial loss of productivity, customers, and poor customer service.

 Today’s businesses require modern communications and collaboration capabilities.
-Make sure your employees have what they need to be successful no matter where they work and your customers have the best experience possible when contacting your organization.
+Make sure your employees have what they need to be successful no matter where they work, and your customers have the best experience possible when contacting your organization.
 BCM One guarantees it all and more.
 Contact us today.